Al Gregg

-Al is also a leading UK voice over artist for well over twenty five years and has voiced film trailers for T2 Trainspotting; Dunkirk (2017 Film); video games Assassin's Creed and is a brand voice for many international companies including; Purina, British Airways, DSM, Grundig, Sisal, Fitbit, Garmin, Mastercard, Ferrero Rocher, Gucci, Floris, Chevrolet, Jaguar and Huawei.
+Al has voiced film trailers for T2 Trainspotting; Dunkirk (2017 Film); video games Assassin's Creed and is a brand voice for many companies including.

-Alongside his acting, Gregg was the lead guitarist for rock singer Caroline Alexander (Organic/Universal) produced by Ace (Skunk Anansie) and also for Rip It Up (Ankh Music).
-Alongside extensive recording work, he frequently appeared live, including headlining The Forum (2006) and supporting Girlschool at the London Astoria (2005).
-In 2016, Al re-appeared with the Wall at the 40th anniversary Rebellion Punk festival, at the Opera House, Winter Gardens, Blackpool, and also appeared with the band live on their UK tour, co headlining with Spizz Energi as well as recording new material.
+Gregg was the lead guitarist for rock singer Caroline Alexander (Organic/Universal) produced by Ace (Skunk Anansie) and also for Rip It Up (Ankh Music).
+He frequently appeared live, including headlining The Forum (2006) and supporting Girlschool at the London Astoria (2005).
+In 2007 and then 2016, Al re-appeared with the Wall at the 40th anniversary Rebellion Punk festival, at the Opera House, Winter Gardens, Blackpool, and also appeared with the band live on their UK tour, co headlining with Spizz Energi as well as recording new material.
 In February 2022 the four track 'Back to the Wall - Manchuria' EP by The Wall was released by Spectacle Music Ltd featuring two previously unreleased Wall songs written by Ian Lowery and two new songs written by Al Gregg, as a tribute to both Ian Lowery and Andy Griffiths.
-The EP received positive reviews from the likes of Louder than War and Phonotonal and regular international radio play.
+The EP received positive reviews from the likes of Louder than War and Phonotonal.